iamAngelSH/flask-docker-hello-world/README.md

     - Since port 5000 is for the server running on the docker container, we need to use the port running on our local machine.
     - Use the following:
       - http://localhost:5555
 7. Congrats 🥳 Flask App is up and running.
-You will see a menu on your web browser with what you can on this Flask App.
+You will see a menu on your web browser with what you can do on this Flask App.

 <hr>